BBVA/qed/tests/usage.md

 This script use 'riot.go'.
 It's a tool we've develop to stress QED.
 It's also capable of generating charts, start with specific offset or even run Membership|Incremental Proofs for the events into QED.

-If you install Dialog and Gnuplot you can generate usage graphs for each function collected by Golang pprof tool. ei:
+If you install Dialog and Gnuplot you can generate usage graphs for each function collected by Golang pprof tool. e.g.:
 ```bash
 ./make_graph results
 ```